Alfred Hunt (steel magnate): Early life and education

 Shortly after his father's death, Hunt and his six youngest siblings were brought by family members to Moorestown.
 Here they lived with Elisha Hunt, their father's brother, and his wife Mary (Hussey) Hunt on their 82 acre farm.

-Professional life
+Joseph Bartlett (1810-1868), Hunt's older brother, did not accompany his brothers and sisters to Moorestown.
+Prior to 1834, he had moved from Brownsville to Baltimore, Maryland.

+Career

+Cheltenham Rolling Mil

-Hunt's career in the iron and steel industry began in 1849 when the firm of Rowland and Hunt was formed for the purpose of operating The Cheltenham Rolling Mill, Cheltenham Township, Pennsylvania.
+Hunt's career in the iron and steel industry began in 1849 when the firm of Rowland and Hunt was formed for the purpose of operating The Cheltenham Rolling Mill in Cheltenham, Pennsylvania.

-In 1850, Hunt and John C. Fremont formed a business relationship to mine gold on Fremont's property in California.
+In 1850, Hunt and John C. Frémont formed a business relationship to mine gold on Frémont's property in California.

+Bethlehem Steel

 On July 15, 1860, Hunt was elected president by the board of directors of the fledgling Bethlehem Iron Company.
 He remained president until his death.
-The Bethlehem Iron Company eventually grew into Bethlehem Steel, which rose to become the second largest steel manufacturer in the United States prior to its 2001 bankruptcy.
+Bethlehem Iron Company eventually grew into Bethlehem Steel, which rose to become the second-largest steel manufacturer in the United States prior to its downsizing, which began in the early 1980s and culminated in the company's 2001 bankruptcy.